Most visitors to the French Riviera must have spent some idle moments musing about moving to this coast.

 Many Great Hotels to choose from

-Despite having the second largest hotel capacity in the country, hotels do still get booked up in advance, especially during the busier summer season.
+Despite having the country’s second-largest hotel capacity, hotels still get booked up in advance, especially during the busier summer season.

-There are several hundred hotels along with many B&B and budget hotels to choose from.
+There are several hundred hotels and many B&B and budget hotels.

 Luxury Hotels in Nice